The early internet era was an exciting, if chaotic time.

 So that is the story of how link building turned from black to whitehat – seemingly to everyone’s advantage!

 I hope you now have more of an understanding of the backlinking devil which scares many people.
-It’s not that it’s bad or that Google will penalize you, it’s about doing it differently and making sure your content is good enough to share and gain NATURAL backlinks, not ones you created, forced or begged for.
+It’s not that it’s bad or that Google will penalise you, it’s about doing it differently and making sure your content is good enough to share and gain NATURAL backlinks, not ones you created, forced or begged for.

-Do you need WordPress hosting, maintenance or management?
+Do you need WordPress Maintenance Services?